-School of the Ozarks will have morning activities and opening ceremony each morning.
-It is an important moment of the school day, and attendance is required.
-Students should be present for these events, arriving no later than 8:30 a.m. for grades K-6, and no later than 9:00 a.m. for grades 7-12.
 Late arrival will be considered a tardy.
-Lower school students arriving after 8:30 a.m. should report immediately to the office and should sit in the cafeteria area until memory time/cantabile is finished.
-Upper school students arriving after 9:00 a.m. for the flag ceremony at Patriot’s Plaza should remain in their vehicles until the conclusion of the flag ceremony and then report directly to the Dean of the Lab School.
-Students are allowed three (3) tardies per semester.
-Tardies beyond this number will result in disciplinary action.
-Emergencies and inclement weather will be taken into account.
+Lower school students arriving after 8:30 a.m. should report immediately to the office.
+Upper school students arriving after 9:00 a.m. for the flag ceremony at Patriot’s Plaza should wait until the conclusion of the flag ceremony and then report directly to the Upper School office to sign in.
+Excessive tardies will be communicated via email and might be followed up with a phone call from a building administrator.
+Emergencies and inclement weather will be considered.
 The consequences of classroom tardies are at the discretion of each teacher.

 An orientation day will be scheduled before opening day each year.
 This will be a very important event, and student attendance is mandatory.
 This orientation day will lay the foundation for the year.